Skip to main content.

 This month's challenge is all about nourishing our bodies, minds, and spirits so that we can become healthier developers.

-The goal of this challenge is to build a new habit that will make you a healthier dev; this can be mind and body centered (drink, move, read, meditate, rearrange your work station) or code centered (review your ReadMe, clean your code, refresh your GitHub repo) or both.
+The goal of this challenge is to build a new habit that will make you a healthier dev; this can be mind and body-centered (drink, move, read, meditate, rearrange your workstation) or code-centered (review your README, clean your code, refresh your GitHub repo) or both.
 Set the goal for yourself this month and define what successfully completing the challenge looks like.
-For example, could be something like: review the README in 5 of your projects (one every week) or run 2k twice a week.
+For example, it could be reviewing the README in 5 of your projects (one every week) or running 2k twice a week.

 Resources and results from past challenges: